robertvanhaecke/Munchkin-Short-Rules/README.md

 ![Short Rules for Munchkin](Images/README.png)

-The rules to the Munchkin Card Game in a shorter format than the original rules.
+The rules to the Munchkin Marvel Edition Card Game in a shorter format than the original rules.
 Written in Markdown.

 The short rules can be found [here](RULES.md).